 guest lecturer, university of chicago

 Evan Linder is a founding member and the Co-Artistic Director of The New Colony in Chicago, IL.
 He works as a playwright, actor and director.
 He is currently a member of the Goodman Theatre’s 2016-17 Playwrights Unit and teaches playwriting at the University of Chicago.
 A graduate of the College of Charleston where he was named Alumni of the Year in 2016.
 He has had the pleasure of working with Victory Gardens, The Inconvenience, Collaboraction, Definition Theatre Company, Broken Nose Theatre, Bailiwick Chicago, Stage Left, Theater Wit, the side project and Bohemian Theater Ensemble during his time in the Windy City.
 Favorite New Colony roles he has created include Kirk in Hearts Full of Blood, Tasty in Down & Derby and Randy in Pancake Breakfast.
 Evan’s first play produced in Chicago, FRAT, was named as one of the Best of 2009 in the Chicago Tribune, Windy City Times and New City.
 Other works include 11:11, The Warriors, The Bear Suit of Happiness, B-Side Studio and 5 Lesbians Eating a Quiche, which was named Best Overall Production at the 2012 NYC International Fringe Festival and is published by Samuel French.
 5 Lesbians also enjoyed an Off-Broadway run as part of the Soho Playhouse’s 2012-2013 season.
 His play The Bear Suit of Happiness and his hybrid stageplay/sitcom/webseries B-Side Studio (co-written with Hit the Wall playwright Ike Holter) both received their world premieres in Chicago in 2013, and he was recently listed on Chicago Magazine’s Power List of Theater Scene Stealers.

-His new play Byhalia, Mississippi received simultaneous world premiere productions on January 8th, 2016 at theatres in Chicago, Toronto, Memphis and Charleston SC.
+His play Byhalia, Mississippi received simultaneous world premiere productions on January 8th, 2016 at theatres in Chicago, Toronto, Memphis and Charleston SC.
 The following week, theatres in Boulder, Los Angeles and Birmingham produced staged readings of the play before a live online World Premiere Conversation was held connecting audiences and creative teams in all seven cities.
-Work in development includes The Hunted, co-written with Paul Oakley Stovall and The Issue which is currently in workshops with The New Colony.
+Byhalia received six nominations including Best Production at the 2016 Non-Equity Jeff Awards where Evan was given the Jeff Award for Best New Work.